Synchronization has occured.

 Maria took the opportunity to rip Conta from the man’s hold and then stabbed the knife into the side of his leg.
 She swept her legs beneath him, grabbed his arm as he fell, and then flung him off the ship in one swooping motion.

 After listening in for the telling splash, Maria dusted her hands, twirled around, and inspected Conta who had fallen onto the floor during the entire dance.

 “Ay, Conta,” Maria said, offering her an extended hand, “you always find yourself in these situations, yes?
 At least wedidn’t have to go for a swim this time!”

 Conta wordlessly picked herself off the ground and brushed herself off.
 Maria retracted her hand with a slightly cocked head.

 A thunder of footsteps resounded behind Maria before she could say anything more.
-When she turned, she found a panting Morandi and a panting Simon standing behind her.
+Upon turning, she found a panting Morandi and a panting Simon behind her.
 Morandi was covered in blood, but Maria assumed it belonged to the man who had been on top of him in the dimly lit hallway—the man whom she’d lacerated with her blade.